jinlab-washu/Jin-lab.manual/quality_control_analyses/plink_analysis.md

 Start new tmux window with: `tmux new -s PLINK`

-Run interactive node in new window with: `srun srun --pty -t 4:00:00 --mem=8G -p interactive bash`
+Run interactive node in new window with: `srun --pty -t 4:00:00 --mem=8G -p interactive bash`

 *NOTE Time and memory limits may have to be modified based on input data size